-When a concern is raised that a pupil may have a special educational need via discussion with parents / carers, referrals may be required to additional services, this may include: An Early Help Assessment (EHA), Speech and Language Therapy, Educational Psychology, Language and Communication Team, Dyslexia Team, CAMHS, etc. Referral forms are completed and if specialists agree that action is required, then appointments are made to meet parent/carers and work with / assess the pupils in school.-
+When a concern is raised that a pupil may have a special educational need via discussion with parents / carers, referrals may be required to additional services.
+This may include:

+- An Early Help Assessment (EHA)

+- Speech and Language Therapy

+- Educational Psychology,

+- Language and Communication Team

+- Dyslexia Team

+- CAMHS

+- School Nurse Service

+- Occupational Therapy

+Referral forms are completed and if specialists agree that action is required, then appointments are made to meet parent/carers and work with and assess the pupils in school.

-Assessing and reviewing progress and evaluating the effectiveness of provision.
+Assessing and Reviewing Progress and Evaluating the Effectiveness of Provision

-Class assessments.
-Children's progress is assessed each term as part of quality first teaching.

-Further tracking assessments.
+- Class assessments.
+Children's progress is assessed each term as part of quality first teaching. - Further tracking assessments.
 Data is tracked for pupils with SEND and data meetings are held with Senior Leaders, SENDCO and Class teachers to ensure the correct provision is in place.
-Progress is enhanced by other assessments according to need for example individual reading and/or spelling assessments, tracking changes in behaviour via Thrive, using observational schedules, reviews by other professionals such as Speech and Language therapists, Language and Communication Team, Dyslexia Team, etc.
+Progress is enhanced by other assessments according to need for example individual reading and/or spelling assessments, tracking changes in behaviour via Thrive, using observational schedules, reviews by other professionals such as Speech and Language therapists, Language and Communication Team, Dyslexia Team, etc. - SEND Support Plans are created for individuals with more complex needs with targets and strategies reviewed and adapted at review points throughout the year. - National Curriculum Tests (SATS).
+The overall progress of children with special educational needs is also assessed.
+Some pupils are dis-applied from SATS as they would not be conducive to their learning or the assessment of their learning.